Spring Break is here and for many beachgoers that means fun in the sun and cooling off in the water.

-The police department is a nationally-accredited, full-service agency employing 95 personnel, including 60 full-time police officers, 23 full-time civilians, and 12 part-time employees.
+The police department is a nationally-accredited, full-service agency employing 67 full-time police officers, 23 full-time civilians, and 12 part-time civilian employees.
 The goal of all employee of the police department is to help create a safe community for every person who lives, works, or visits in Jacksonville Beach.

 Gene P. Smith

-The Jacksonville Beach Police Department was formally awarded reaccreditation status by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) on July 21, 2012.
+The Jacksonville Beach Police Department was formally awarded for Meritorious Accreditation by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) in November of 2015.

 This successful review means the Police Department will retain its status as a nationally accredited law enforcement agency for another three years.
 The accreditation review process provides an independent evaluation of the agency and its policies, procedures, programs and facilities to ensure that the department is complying with 480 Internationally-recognized law enforcement performance standards.
 The Jacksonville Beach Police Department has been accredited CALEA since 1995.